 Those of you who care about the Mt.
 Rose Scenic Corridor, need to read the articles below.

-- Fire Service Summary
+Fire Service Issues: Update

 The County finally admitted stealing our water and has a plan to compensate Callahan Ranch - Mt.
 Rose area residents retroactively.